AI CODE REVIEW

 • Development Patterns: Tracks long-term trends, like improving PR sizing hygiene, steadier cadence, or a rising merge-rate, so leaders can see whether process nudges are sticking and developers can point to sustained improvement.

-These summaries transform raw activity into a leadership-grade narrative that non-technical stakeholders can understand and technical leaders can trust.
+These summaries transform raw activity into a leadership-grade narrative.
 You don’t need a status deck or a PR safari to know what to celebrate, what to unblock, and where to invest next.

 Developer Productivity Tool dashboard with AI-generated contribution reports that turn raw activity into a clear leadership narrative.